DOMESTIC ENERGY ASSESSMENTS

 HOW TO GET AN EPC

 An EPC is required by law when a building is built, sold or put up for rent.
-If you are a landlord or homeowner and need to provide an EPC, you’ll need to contact our dedicated in house energy assessor Nick Robins.
-Nick will carry out the assessment and produce the certificate.
+If you are a landlord or homeowner and need to provide an EPC, you’ll need to contact one of our offices who will be only too pleased to make the arrangements for you.

 WHEN YOU’LL BE GIVEN AN EPC